fontforge/fontforge/doc/sphinx/ui/dialogs/tilepath.rst

 Tile Path
 =========

-The Tile Path command may be used to apply a repetative decoration to a font.
+The Tile Path command may be used to apply a repetitive decoration to a font.
 You invoke the command on a glyph (or set of glyphs), then design your tile(s).
 All selected paths in the glyph will be replaced by the tile fit to the curve.